 Endosteal implants are artificial roots designed to hold a replacement tooth in your jaw.
-They come in many different designs, but the most common is made of titanium and shaped like small screws that protrude from your gum to anchor it into place.
+They come in many different designs, but the most common is made of titanium and shaped like small screws that protrude from your gums to anchor them into place.

 It is the most common type of dental implant.
 In most cases, it is used as an alternative to a bridge or removable denture.
 The three types of endosteal implants are screw types (threaded), cylinder types (smooth) or bladed types.

-Each implant comprises three main parts: The implant itself, which resembles a small screw that’s generally made out of titanium; an abutment; and the artificial tooth or dental crown.
-The best thing about it is it doesn’t damage the healthy teeth beside it.
+Each implant comprises three main parts: the implant itself, which resembles a small screw that’s generally made out of titanium; an abutment; and the artificial tooth or dental crown.
+The best thing about it is that it doesn’t damage the healthy teeth beside it.

 In a dental implant placement, the part that works as a foundation for the crown is called an abutment.
-It doesn’t just connect two parts of teeth but also provides stability and support because one end attaches onto the jawbone while the other end holds the crown.
+It doesn’t just connect two parts of the teeth, but also provides stability and support because one end attaches to the jawbone while the other end holds the crown.

 Subperiosteal Dental Implants

 Some patients may not be eligible for dental implant placement due to their jawbone either being too thin or lacking the necessary bone structure.
-In these cases, doctors will use subperiosteal implants, which are metal frames that can support the denture, dental bridges, and crown.
+In these cases, doctors will use subperiosteal implants, which are metal frames that can support dentures, dental bridges, and crowns.

-A subperiosteal implant is much different from an endosteal one.
-Instead of a prosthetic tooth being held in place by screws, it’s supported by posts and metal frames that are created to fit over the jawbone beneath the gums to protrude through the gum, holding the replacement tooth.
+A subperiosteal implant is very different from an endosteal one.
+Instead of a prosthetic tooth being held in place by screws, it’s supported by posts and metal frames that are created to fit over the jawbone beneath the gums to protrude through the gums, holding the replacement tooth.